 Our welcome letter and website include a detailed map and instructions on how to find us in St. Owen Street, Hereford.

 The nearest car park is the mews parking accessible from Gaol Street.
 Hereford car parks are not pay on exit so be sure to allocate enough time.
-On-street parking is only very short term and whilst this might be enough for a short collection visit, it will not be enough for an eye examination.
+Be advised, on-street parking has recently become pay and display only.

 We are open 8.45am-5.30pm Mon-Fri and 8.45am-12.30pm Saturday.
 We can be flexible and fit around your needs.
 Ask about EyeLife for priority booking.